opengovsg/opendoc-state-courts-practice-directions/Appendices.md

 *Disposal of assets*

-<span id="form6_p1" class="anchor"></span>1 (1) The defendant must not (i) remove from Singapore any of his assets which are in Singapore whether in his own name or not and whether solely or jointly owned up to the value of $ or (ii) in any way dispose of or deal with or diminish the value of any of his assets whether they are in or outside Singapore whether in his own name or not and whether solely or jointly owned up to the same value.
+1 (1) The defendant must not (i) remove from Singapore any of his assets which are in Singapore whether in his own name or not and whether solely or jointly owned up to the value of $ or (ii) in any way dispose of or deal with or diminish the value of any of his assets whether they are in or outside Singapore whether in his own name or not and whether solely or jointly owned up to the same value.
 This prohibition includes the following assets in particular: -

 > (a) the property known as ... or the net sale money after payment of any mortgages if it has been sold;
 >